hyundai-robotics/doc-hi6-operation/book.md

 [__SOURCE](2-operation/3-step/2-step-pose-modify/README.md)
 # 2.3.2 Recording and Changing a Step Position

-You can record or change the robot position and posture of the recorded step using the <<b>REC</b>> key.
+You can record or change the robot position and posture of the recorded step using the `[REC]` key.

 [__SOURCE](2-operation/3-step/2-step-pose-modify/1-joint-crd-sys.md)
 # 2.3.2.1 Axis Angle Recording Coordinate

-In manual mode, if the \[1: Pose Recording Form\] option in the \[system&gt; 1: User Environment\] menu is set to axis angle, touch the \[property\] button in the move statement.
+In manual mode, if the `[1: Pose Recording Form]` option in the `[system - 1: User Environment]` menu is set to axis angle, touch the `[property]` button in the move statement.
 The following attributes window will appear.
 The position of the robot recorded by the encoder can only be checked, and the position data cannot be modified.

 ![](../../../_assets/tp630/lbt-property_eng.png)